ibm-cloud-docs/solution-tutorials/solution42-web-app-private-network.md

 Hosting web applications is a common deployment pattern for public cloud, where resources can be scaled on demand to meet short term and long term usage demands.
 Security for the application workloads is a fundamental prerequisite, to complement the resilience and scalability afforded by public cloud.

-This tutorial takes you through the creation of a scalable and secure Internet facing web application hosted in private network secured using a virtual router appliance, and utilises a load balancer, two web application servers and a MySQL database server.
-It combines three tutorials to illustrate how web applications can be secured on the {{site.data.keyword.Bluemix_notm}} IaaS platform.
+This tutorial takes you through the creation of a scalable and secure Internet facing web application hosted in private network secured using a virtual router appliance (VRA), VLANs and firewalls.
+The application comprises a load balancer, two web application servers and a MySQL database server.
+It combines three tutorials to illustrate how web applications can be secured on the {{site.data.keyword.Bluemix_notm}} IaaS platform using classic networking.
 {:shortdesc}

 ## Objectives